-After an exchange of punts, Villanova started from its 6, advancing on seven plays to a first down at its 43.
-Aceto passed to Joe for four yards, and then a long pass intended for Richman was intercepted and returned 28 yards to the Wildcat 43 by Dan Sieg.
+After an exchange of punts, Villanova started from its 6, adto Joe for four yards, and then a long pass intended for Rich-man was intercepted and returned 28 yards to the Wildcat 43 by Dan Sieg.

 In the third period, Villanova got itself into trouble again on the kickoff as Bob Merenda kicked the ball around and the Wildcat's John McDonnell finally fell on it at the one.